BruMaster7/Mnemosine/README.md

 ---

 ## 🌌 Inspiration
 Mnemosine is named after the Greek goddess of memory.
-This project aims to make the concepts of pathfinding algorithms memorable and accessible to all.
+This project aims to make the concept of pathfinding algorithms fun through a memory game.

 ## 💌 Contact
 For questions, suggestions, or just to say hi: